dianahandler/Final_Module20_Group3/README.md

 Our final data set has 12933 rows and 50 columns with 0 missing value\.

 ### Description of communication protocols
-Slack chat and normal class hours are our primary communication chanel.
+Slack chat and normal class hours are our primary communication channel.
 On top of these, we will have seperate meeting time via google meet during week and weekend\.
+Lastly, each team member's email would be back up communicate channel\.

 - Each team member has at least four commits(for first segment)